HPI-Information-Systems/snowman/docs/basic_usage/benchmark.md

 !!! info
     Some benchmarking options depend on how many experiments and gold standards were selected.

+## Dashboard

+Although the dashboard is no real benchmarking or evaluation step by itself, it serves as an overview of what is possible with the currently selected experiment layout.
+You can directly click on segments in the Venn Diagram to start the investigation process or use the proposed actions on the right.

 ## Binary Comparison

 ![Screenshot3](../assets/benchmark-binary.png "Binary comparison")